ista-vamos/artifact-rv25/experiments/ehl-shl/README.md

 There are two versions of experiments:

  - `make full`    full experiments
  - `make short`   short version of experiments

 Monitors are generated automatically when running `make full` or `make short`.
-The eHL monitor is generated into `ehl-8b` directory and the sHL monitor into `shl-le` directory.
+The eHL monitors are generated into `ehl-<B>b` directory where `<B>` is the number of bits, and the sHL monitor into the `shl-le` directory.
 Each of these directories contain en executable `monitor` that is the actual compiled monitor.

 Check the scripts to see (or modify) the commands for generating the monitors.

-# Running experiments with custom bitwidths
+## Running experiments with custom bitwidths

 You can manually run experiments with a chosen bit-width with:
 ```